curityio/istio-demo-installation/README.md

 ## Make Calls between Internal Services

-Start a shell and test connectivity to the Curity Identity Server.\
+Start a shell and test connectivity to the Curity Identity Server:
-Connectivity works though I should be able to avoid the -k parameter:

 - POD=$(kubectl get pods -o name | grep webhost)
 - kubectl exec -it $POD -- sh
 - curl -k -u 'admin:Password1' 'https://curity-idsvr-admin-svc:6749/admin/api/restconf/data?depth=unbounded&content=config'
 - curl -k 'https://curity-idsvr-runtime-svc:8443/oauth/v2/oauth-anonymous/.well-known/openid-configuration'

+Connectivity works though I should be able to avoid the -k parameter to bypass SSL Trust.\
+For normal Kubernetes I have used [cert-manager](https://github.com/jetstack/cert-manager) to issue self signed internal certificates when pods start.

 ## Issue 1: Cluster Configuration

 I experienced an error in the Cluster Conf Job due to the createConfigSecret openssl call failing.\
-I think the cause was that the openssl call was made too early, before the sidecar was ready.\
+I think the cause was the openssl call being made too early, before the sidecar proxy was ready.\
 It is resolved by overriding the default to avoid adding a sidecar to the job component:

 - spec: